Before you go, make sure you study up on the available tours and discover which tour which suits your travel preferences best.

-Wondering which whale watching cruises are available on Maui?
-Choose from the top whale watching tour operators.
+Wondering which whale-watching cruises are running on Maui?
+Choose from the top whale-watching tour operators.

 Pacific Whale Foundation

-The Pacific Whale Foundation offers a multitude of various whale watching cruises on Maui.
-Each tour includes narration and a Q&A session with the foundation’s certified Marine Naturalists.
+This esteemed foundation offers a multitude of Pacific Whale Watching Cruises on Maui.
+Each PAC Whale Maui tour includes narration and a Q&A session with the foundation’s certified Marine Naturalists.
 Along the way, they’ll tell you more about the humpback whales, their history, and the foundation’s 33 years worth of whale research.

-The company’s high-tech catamarans provide a smooth adventure along the coastline and provide guests the chance to listen to whale songs via underwater hydrophones!
+The company’s high-tech catamarans provide a smooth adventure along the coastline and allow guests to listen to whale songs via underwater hydrophones!

-Would you rather search for whales off the coast of Maui in private?
-Reserve a private yacht cruise from Kaanapali Ocean Adventures!
-Their Private Charter Humpback Whale Watch & Dolphin Search cruise accommodates up to 32 passengers and is available from December through April each year.
+Would you rather search for whales off the coast of Maui with a smaller group?
+Reserve a private yacht cruise from Sail Maui!
+Their Whale Watching Tour cruise accommodates a smaller group of passengers and is available from December through March each year.